thibaultcha/Equiprose/README.md

 `path` always refers to a directory containing a `config.yml` file.
 If no `path` is provided, the command targets the current directory.

+`miranda about`

 ### Build your first website

 `miranda create ~/Desktop/test`

 `miranda serve ~/Desktop/test`

 Browse to `http://localhost:8888`.
 That's it.
+(By the way, pull request about the base template are welcomed too).

 ## Roadmap

 - npm publication
 - help on invalid command
 - live update on directory changes

-- compress option for Jade and Stylus output
+## Development

+Clone the sources, and run `make install`, `make dev` to install all dependencies.

+`make test`: runs the tests.

+`make test-cov`: runs the coverage.

 ## Licence